The information that a user enters into the kernel

 error code otherwise.
 Normally, this function will

-return an error only if one of type
+return an error only if one of type,

-or
+rid, start or

-has a value that falls out of the
+count has a value that falls out of the

 permitted range.